Are you looking for information about Crystal River Cruises?

 A breathtaking moment for Victoria and me, passing the iconic Hungarian Parliament Building while out on the Vista Deck of the Crystal Mahler.

-There was always a minimum of one complimentary onshore excursion at every port, many days there were more than one to choose from.
+There was always a minimum of one complimentary on shore excursion at every port, many days there was more than one to choose from.
 Often there were several different excursions leaving at the same time.

 Ready to set off to discover Danube Island in Vienna like the locals do on our e-bikes!

 Crystal Cultural Discoveries were the local city tours and tours of museums, palaces, fortresses and local places of interest.

 All of these tours included local English-speaking tour guides that narrated along the way, either while in our Crystal coach or when walking the city streets.